Welcome to Beijing

 Keeping Fit in Beijing

-There are several gyms in the area equipped with treadmills, ellipticals, western weight lifting equipment, and classes (taught in Chinese) that have affordable membership fees.
+Students can use the campus facilities free of charge (e.g., basketball courts, soccer fields, gym) by reserving an entry time via QR code.
+There are several gyms in the area equipped with treadmills, ellipticals, western weight lifting equipment, and classes (taught in Chinese) that have affordable membership fees (approximately 600-1000 RMB/term).

 Managing Mental Health

 Mental health counseling is available to students at international clinics in Beijing, and is fully covered by the included GeoBlue insurance plan.
-During orientation, a professional discusses mental health and how it can affect study abroad.
-This talk covers culture shock, signs of depression, and resources.
+Most students make use of the services at Beijing United Family Hospital’s New Hope Clinical Center.

 Dietary Restrictions